Brokmerland: Chieftain rule

-This consulate constitution lasted until the middle of the 14th century.
-It then disintegrated and was gradually replaced, as the powerful families took over the chieftainship.
-In the Bokmerland this was the family of Kenesma, which in the second half of the 14th century was awarded the chieftainship in the Brokmerland.
-Later, they renamed themselves into the tom Broks and built the castle of Brooke next to the existing episcopal castle in Oldeborg.
+The consulate constitution lasted until the middle of the 14th century.
+It then disintegrated and was gradually replaced, as powerful families took over the chieftainship.
+In the Brokmerland this was the Kenesma family, who in the second half of the 14th century were awarded the chieftainship of the Brokmerland.
+Later, they renamed themselves the tom Broks and built the castle Brooke next to the existing episcopal castle in Oldeborg.
 Later, the tom Broks built a second castle in Aurich.